scottkleinman/nepal2017/tools_and_resources.md

 The Slack DH community is another option for getting support (see Team Communication Tools below).
 There is also an increasing number of tutorials in DH tools and techniques available on the [Programming Historian website](http://programminghistorian.org/).

+[Digital Humanities Now](http://digitalhumanitiesnow.org/) is an experimental, edited publication that highlights and distributes informally published digital humanities scholarship and resources from the open web.
+Individuals can volunteer to be Editors-at-Large for set periods.
+This is a great way to learn about what is happening in the world of DH.

 Creating local DH communities is also important.
 One way to do this is to organise a [THATCamp](http://thatcamp.org/) (The Humanities and Technology Camp).
 Guidelines for organising a THATCamp can be found [here](http://thatcamp.org/help/organize/).

+[HASTAC](https://www.hastac.org/) is a social media platform that encompasses the DH community and sister communities in the arts, digital writing, and digital pedagogy.

+The DH community _lives_ on Twitter.
+See the Social Media section for accounts to follow.

 ### General DH Tools and Resources